 Some financial institutions allow you to use them as a middleman to service a mortgage, while you provide the capital to fund a mortgage.
 Canadian Western Trust Company, a subsidiary of Canadian Western Bank (CWB), offers Arm’s Length Mortgages.

-CWB's Arm's Length Mortgages allow you to use a registered account, such as a RRSP or TFSA, to directly invest in a selected individual mortgage.
+CWB's Arm's Length Mortgages allow you to use a registered account, such as an RRSP or TFSA contributions, to directly invest in a selected individual mortgage.
 You can choose the mortgage interest rate and mortgage term length, lend to mortgages with a LTV ratio up to 90%, lend to new purchases and refinances, and lend to first, second, and third mortgages.
 You can only set a mortgage interest rate between 2% and 30%.